Tao-su/Proteoform-predictor/Example/Readme.md

 ---------------------------------------------- | ------------- | ------------- | ------------------------------------------ | ---------------------------------------- | -------------
 Directory where you want to store other inputs |    Ecoli_K12  |	   Ecoli_B   | uniprot-proteome_UP000000625_Ecoli_K12.xml | uniprot-proteome_UP000002032_Ecoli_B.xml | 21

+**Note**:
-**Note**: the order of the column in the csv file can't be changed, otherwise the script won't work
+1. the order of the column in the csv file can't be changed, otherwise the script won't work
+2. make sure the content under the **Sbjct_species** column is identical to the name of the blast database